Missing Semester Lecture 5 - Command-line Environment

 1 | # Make shorthands for common flags |

 Note that aliases do not persist shell sessions by default.
-To make an alias persistent you need to include it in shell startup files, like .bashrc
+To make an alias persistent you need to include it in shell startup files, like .bashrc or .zshrc.

 Remote Machines